Family Place Programs

 Making Sense of Anxiety

 This class is oriented toward parents, teachers, and helping professionals to make sense of anxiety in the children in their care.
 The class not only helps one understand anxiety and its purpose, it also has solutions for how to respond in the most helpful way.
 This is a 5-part series.
-Fall dates TBA.
+Upcoming dates TBA.
 More info here.